An excerpt from the above linked-to article follows:

 “Frightful abuse” in the enemy sphere equals a “return to stability” in the client state. – Edward Herman (pg 144 of “The Real Terror Network”)

 More people – but never enough – now know about the incredible propaganda efforts of The U.S, the U.K. and their allies in relation to Syria.
 The White Helmets propaganda operation was unprecedented, going so far as to make those terrorists out to be heroes deserving of a Nobel Peace Prize!
 They didn’t get that – pushback was strong enough to derail it – but Orlando von Einsiedel and Joanna Natasegara, producers of Netflix’s “The White Helmets,” did take home an Academy Award for best documentary short.
-My point is, If that’s how far they’d go, and you know it, then don’t be surprised if you see reportage like the above, by the Toronto Star, detailing horrible atrocities committed by a government that the U.S.-led Corporatocracy (which wants to control and actually own as much of the world as it can, being especially motivated by the opportunity to establish more bases and so forth close to China.
+My point is, If that’s how far they’d go, and you know it, then don’t be surprised if you see reportage like the above, by the Toronto Star, detailing horrible atrocities committed by a government that the U.S.-led Corporatocracy (which wants to control and actually own as much of the world as it can, being especially motivated by the opportunity to establish more bases and so forth close to China) has targetted for swallowing down.
 Is Myanmar’s government decent?
 No doubt ‘no’.
+Is it so indecent that, in the most lawless, deceitful fashion, a regime with a solid record of regime-change, atrocities and lawlessness should get to destroy it in any way it wishes?

 Reader: Links to genuinely progressive sites such as 21st Century Wire might not work because Google et al are employing algorithms that will keep the people from seeing what fascist governments don’t want the people to see.
 Perhaps you’d like to decide for yourself what you’ll look at, and agree or disagree with.
 Well, That might be a problem, now.